apecloud/kubeblocks/docs/user_docs/installation/install_kubeblocks.md

 # Install KubeBlocks

-`dbcli kubeblocks` command is used to manage KubeBlocks.
+`kbcli kubeblocks` command is used to manage KubeBlocks.

 ## Before you start